Home | Volume 48 | Article number 54

 Discussion Up Down

 This study highlighted the clinico- epidemiological characteristics of 252 AYALHIV.
 The majority of them were female (56.7%), adolescents (68%), had HIV type I infection only (85.7%), and were on first-line ART (NNRTI- based regimen) (88.1%).
 Fifteen percent of AYALHIV had both parents dead.
 Almost 38% had no mothers, while 33.7% had no fathers.
 About 88% of AYALHIV acquired HIV through MTCT with 10.7% acquiring it via unprotected sex.
 Almost eighty percent of AYALHIV had achieved viral suppression.
 Of those who achieved viral suppression, over 90% of them had viral loads to be less than 20 copies/ml.
 More than half of AYALHIV in this study were female.
 This is similar to the AYALHIV in Kenya [18], and Ghana [19], where females also form the majority.
 Also, the majority of the AYALHIV in this study were adolescents.
 This observation is however, expected since there is increased survival of perinatally- infected children due to the widespread availability of ART.
 However, other studies observed that the majority of their AYALHIV were young adults aged 20-24 years [20,21].
 Different studies have suggested various modes of transmission of HIV among adolescents and young adults [18,22].
 Maternal transmission was responsible for almost 90% of the HIV infection among AYALHIV in this study.
 Among the adolescents, the MTCT rate was 98% whilst among the young adults, it was 66.3%.
-This findings are as a result of missed opportunities to effectively implement prevention of mother-to-child transmission (PMTCT) interventions in Ghana at the time of conception of these children [23].
+These findings are as a result of missed opportunities to effectively implement prevention of mother-to-child transmission (PMTCT) interventions in Ghana at the time of conception of these children [23].

 Over 487,752 antenatal care (ANC) clients were not tested for HIV from 2011 to 2013 across all the regions in Ghana at the time as PMTCT activities were now being scaled up [23].
 These gaps highlighted in the primary care for maternal and child health care are likely to be responsible for the high rates of MTCT among our patients.
-However, over 30% of young adults acquired it through unprotected sexual intercourse.
+However, over 30% of young adults acquire it through unprotected sexual intercourse.
 These findings are similar to that of another study in low/middle-income countries (LMIC) [18].
 However, it was observed that 12% of AYALHIV most likely acquired the infection through MTCT, whilst about three-quarters of them acquired it sexually [18].
 This difference can be explained by the fact that the majority of the participants in that study were older adolescents and young adults who had already had sexual debut.
 With this disproportionate rate of female infection, coupled with the high rate of MTCT, as well as the high pregnancy rate among adolescents in Ghana, the risk of MTCT is further increased among AYALHIV [24,25].
 It has been noticed that pregnant adolescents living with HIV have poorer PMTCT outcomes.
 This can contribute to the increased prevalence of HIV among HIV-exposed infants who would survive into adolescence [26].
 Again, AYALHIV can be a source of new infection to the uninfected population.
 There is a need to encourage HIV testing and diagnosis among the youth, and also strengthen sexual and reproductive health education.
 Future HIV programs should target adolescents and PMTCT.

 About 22% of AYALHIV in this study were not virally suppressed.
 Other studies in sub-Saharan Africa reported similar percentages, 20%- 26% [27-29].
 This could be due to unawareness of HIV status, inadequate understanding of the infection, increased pill burden, stigma (for those in boarding institutions), or lack of social support.
 Further studies are needed to investigate factors responsible for this high prevalence of non-suppression among AYALHIV and to identify strategies to enhance viral suppression.
 The prevalence of viral non-suppression reported by Umar et al. was however almost two times what was found in this study.
 All the study participants were aware of their HIV status, with almost 20% of them being non-adherent [30].
 Thirty-eight percent (38%) and thirty-four percent (34%) of AYALHIV in this study had lost their mothers and fathers, respectively.
 The loss of parents causes a lot of changes in their lives.
 Health care, nutrition, education, financial support, and accommodation of AYALHIV are affected [31].
 This increases the risk for early sexual debut, unprotected sexual activity, and pregnancy, owing to lack of parental control, poverty, and/ or psychological distress [31].
 Caregivers of these orphans, also struggle to cope with the demands of taking care of these AYALHIV.

 Some battle with challenges such as job insecurities, and keeping up with hospital appointments for their wards [32].
 Future interventions should include caregivers of these AYALHIV, as they play a very vital role in their overall management and development.
 These AYALHIV continue to experience risky health vulnerabilities and a global agenda to protect them must be instituted for maximum impact of sustainable development goals (SDGs) aligned provisions on their health.
-There is a need to focus develop targeted programme interventions for this unique group to combat poverty and hunger in alignment with SDGs 1 and 2.
+There is a need to focus on developing targeted programme interventions for this unique group to combat poverty and hunger in alignment with SDGs 1 and 2.
 Expanding interventions to ensure employment for these AYALHIV or for a caregiver and ensuring caregiver is healthy is essential to achieving SDGs 3 and 8.
 Thus, there must be efficient and effective planning by national HIV control programs to implement such targeted interventions to support access to available services for AYALHIV.

 Limitations:this study is purely descriptive, and thus inferences could not be made.
 Due to the nature of this study, HIV service delivery challenges encountered by AYALHIV could not be ascertained, which would have been useful additional information for implementers and other stakeholders.